jshumway/socktest/README.md

 socktest
 ========

-A demonstration of a simple server-client program pair over TCP.
+A demonstration of a simple server-client program pair over TCP using C networking best practices.
+A good base for client/server projects.

 Check out this [tutorial](http://www.rainydayz.org/beej/bgnet/index.html) for more info and an exlanation of the interface used.